 Used well, generics can make code clearer, more predictable and easier to maintain.
 Used badly, they can have the reverse effect, making code difficult to review and maintain, leading to the possibility of program error.

-Cross reference
+Related coding guidelines

 JSF AV Rules[31]: 101, 102, 103, 104, and 105